TritonDataCenter/sdc-cloudapi/docs/index.md

 **Error Code** | **Description**
 -------------- | ---------------
-InsufficientServerVersionError | The `machine` given is running on a server that is too old NotAvailable   | Typically this indicates that image creation is not supported for the OS of the given VM
+InsufficientServerVersionError | The `machine` given is running on a server that is too old NotAvailable   | Typically this indicates that image creation is not supported for the OS of the given hardware virtual machine

 <!-- TODO: integrate these errors into the general table above -->